johnhenry/mission-chernoff/readme.md

 However, some applications allow one to create art and export it to SVG.

-You can use applications [like](https://inkscape.org/) as a starting point.
+You can use applications like [Inkscape](https://inkscape.org/) as a starting point.